 My Approach to Helping

-My approach is holistic, collaborative, grounded in theory, yet responsive to your distinct needs.
+My approach to mental wellness is holistic, collaborative, grounded in theory, yet responsive to your distinct needs.
 Whether it's stress at home or work, relationship drama or your own stuff that gets in the way, we can work together to remove imagined or emotional barriers to help you succeed and live the life you deserve.

 More Info About My Practice

 As a Psychotherapist and Holistic Health Coach, I have more than 8 years' experience in working with individuals and couples on issues ranging from strained relationships to depression and anxiety to overeating.
 Incorporating narrative and expressive therapies, I can help you understand how you think and relate to your world.
 I also apply cognitive-behavioral techniques to help you identify and change negative patterns of thinking and behaving.
 I am specially trained to help with trauma, grief and loss, couples and family dynamics, and addiction and compulsive behaviors.

 Positive Psychology Associates is a community of independent professionals who offer a wide range of services including psychotherapy, coaching, peak performance training, hypnosis, biofeedback, relational training and health and wellness consulting.
 PPA offers innovative strategies for personal, professional and organizational growth.

 What I Love about Being a Psychotherapist

 I find it deeply fulfilling to help people learn about themselves, find their voice and take steps to change their relationship to themselves and others.
 Those "aha" moments can often be unearthed through traditional "talk" therapy or by incorporating expressive arts like writing and drawing, which help you go where you may not otherwise venture.
 Therapy is a tool to help you to get unstuck and become unstoppable.

 Why Going to Therapy Does Not Mean You are Weak or Flawed